DesignSafe-CI/portal/README.md

       docker run -v `pwd`:`pwd` -w `pwd` -it node:16  /bin/bash -c "npm run build"
       ```

-      > [!NOTE]
-      > If you are working with the frontend code and want it to automatically update, use `npm run dev` rather than `npm run build` to have it build upon saving the file.
+      **Note:** If you are working with the frontend code and want it to automatically update, use `npm run dev` rather than `npm run build` to have it build upon saving the file.

    3. React Frontend (in another terminal):
       ```sh